 An annotation or form element in a PDF can specify an appearance stream, which allows the annotation to be rendered differently than its default annotation rendering.
 Each appearance stream is a self-contained PDF object that will be rendered inside the annotation rectangle.
 (See also: What Are Appearance Streams?)

-Most appearance streams are just a representation of the same underlying annotation.
-This is to help third-party PDF viewers that are unable to render annotations directly.
-The appearance streams also ensure that the annotations in the document are displayed exactly as they were created in the source PDF editor, without subtle differences that could occur if the third-party PDF viewer had to recreate the annotation from raw annotation data.
+Most appearance streams are just a visual representation of an annotation’s properties.
+This helps third-party PDF viewers that may be unable to directly generate a visual representation of those properties; these viewers can render the appearance stream instead.
+Appearance streams also ensure that the annotations in a document are displayed exactly as they were created in the source PDF editor, without subtle differences that could occur if the third-party PDF viewer had to recreate the annotations from raw annotation data.

 However, sometimes appearance streams contain surprises.
-One example is that of square annotations that host images; there are a lot of edge cases out there, so one cannot just assume or disable appearance stream rendering.
+For example, square annotations may have an appearance stream with a photograph.
+There are a lot of edge cases out there, so one cannot disable appearance stream rendering and assume the annotation will look the same or even close to it.

 Changing an annotation will remove existing appearance streams and rerender them using the PSPDFKit drawing engine.
 Some exceptions apply, such as stamp annotations containing an image or signature form elements.